tatsumoto-ren/tatsumoto-ren.github.io/blog/why-does-premature-reading-cripple-phonetic-awareness.md

 While there will be negative effects from reading, they can be managed through pronunciation training and studying phonetics and pitch accent.

+People learning Japanese solely for the purpose of consuming content, such as reading ranobe or watching anime, and who do not plan to live in Japan and talk to natives, should not be overly concerned about their accent or the balance between listening and reading.